thiippal/stats-for-multimodality/README.md

 In this case we obtain more or less the same result because the counts were in any case quite high and so we were not running into accuracy problems with chi-square anyway.

+And, again, there are some online websites where you could also type in the values of the contingency table and get the same results, for example: https://www.socscistatistics.com/tests/chisquare2/default2.aspx

 ## Measuring statistical power